chinesefirewall/data_engineering_task/README.md

 ## Task 2
 1. I used Python, pandas, and TCP/IP server connection using "psycopg2 and sqlalchemy" to load the datasets into the PostgreSQL server (see the attached "Cachet_Test_Task.ipynb" script for details).

 2. The next several steps were done using PG4 PostgreSQL queries.
 I performed data cleaning to ensure that the data is clean and free of errors, such as missing values, duplicates, and incorrect data types (see "combined_data_analysis.sql" for details).
-I also attempted removing duplicate entries, if any.
+I also attempted to remove duplicate entries, if any.

 3. I performed data transformation steps, such as creating new features or transforming existing ones, to better suit any forthcoming analysis.
 For example, calculating the duration of a policy or categorizing claims into different buckets based on their amounts.